“If your job was as meaningless as theirs, wouldn’t you go crazy too?”

 Depression has been highlighted many ways in the last couple of decades, and rightly so.
 This is a common diagnosis and there are plenty of medications available to treat it.
 What is interesting, however, is that many life circumstances can engender depression in the average person, and Dante has quite a few of these circumstances at play in Clerks.

-In the end, Dante will be all right when his circumstances change – and there is a lot of suggestion that they will change.
-The thing about depression is that it truly does not have to be permanent, if Hari’s research and other research like it is to be believed.
-Clerks illustrates that if this guy gets out of this job, continues with school, and learns how to pick romantic partners that give as much as Dante gives, the guy probably will be just fine.
-Like a lot of young people fighting for a chance, he just has to put up with a crappy job until things start getting better; fortunately, Dante has a lot of say in whether or not things do finally start to improve.
+In the end, Dante will be all right when his circumstances change.
+The thing about depression is that it does not have to be permanent.
+Clerks illustrates that if this guy gets out of this job, continues with school, and learns how to pick romantic partners that give as much as Dante gives, the guy probably will be fine.
+Like a lot of young people fighting for a chance, he just has to put up with a crappy job until things start getting better; fortunately, Dante has a lot of say in whether or not things finally start to improve.